The author began their musical journey learning to play the recorder in primary school, then moved on to the guitar.

-Music has always been a big part of my life and I was lucky in that I was taught to play music from a very early age at school.
-I began my musical journey, as most of people of my age probably did, playing the recorder at primary school.
+Music has always been a big part of my life, and I was lucky in that I was taught to play music from a very early age at school.
+I began my musical journey, as most of the people of my age probably did, playing the recorder at primary school.
 I then progressed onto the flute and found that I could knock out a tune on just about any type of wind or brass instrument that I could lay my hands on.
-However, I soon discovered that, whilst I could impress my friends by playing Bohemian Rhapsody on a recorder, I was never going to be a Brian May until I learned how to play the guitar!
+However, I soon discovered that, while I could impress my friends by playing "Bohemian Rhapsody" on a recorder, I was never going to be a Brian May until I learned how to play the guitar!

 I soon found out, however, that being a beginner guitar player was going to be nowhere near as simple for me as switching to another wind instrument had been.
 I persevered, though, through fingers rubbed raw, and the frustration of not being able to sound anything like a pro, until I finally mastered the basics.
 Here are ten things that I wish had known then, when I picked up my first beginner acoustic guitar.

 1. Buy the Right Kind of Beginner Guitar

 A guitar is a guitar, is a guitar, is a guitar—right?
 Wrong!
 A guitar is a precision instrument and, if your very first guitar is the cheapest one you could find, you could be put right off the idea of playing the guitar for life.

 One of the biggest problems with cheaper guitars is that the strings are too far away from the fretboard, and that means you have to apply a lot of pressure with your fingers to get a clean sound and, when you are not used to playing guitar, it will also mean sore fingers from the outset!
 There are quite a few considerations to take into account when buying the best beginner guitar for you, so do your research first before you part with your money.

 2. Learn the Basics Before You Try to Be Jimi Hendrix